 - spend some great holidays

-This list may seem a little odd to you — so let’s add some substance.
+This list may seem odd to you — so let’s add some substance.

 - basic needs: to communicate, still hunger